Sigma Delta Rho (local): Merger with Theta Xi

 In 1932 Sigma Delta Rho affiliated with Theta Xi, becoming that fraternity's Alpha Mu chapter.
 Their house was significantly rebuilt in 1940 to expand and modernize it, taking the official name "Humphries House" and later becoming informally known as "the Zoo" (a moniker the building continued to hold until as recently as 2002, and later, "the Zu").

 Return to independent status, demise

 The Amherst Theta Xi chapter became a local fraternity known as Alpha Theta Xi after its charter was pulled for "insubordination" in 1957.
 (Another source said "the suspension was made because the fraternity environment at Amherst was not condu[c]ive to strong chapters, and the Amherst Theta Xi chapter had not been living up to fraternity ritual."—reporters observed this was most likely related to the initiation of an African-American).
 By the 1970s, according to one account, the group had started to attract "nonconformists" and "seemed to morph into a sort of counterculture theme house, merely going through the motions of being a fraternity."
+By the early 1980s, the fraternity was gone.
 The building continues as a student-run cooperative called Humphries House.